Skip to Content

 Docker Compose

-This is the default docker compose file for your Runtipi instance.
+This is the default Docker Compose file for your Runtipi instance.
 It gets regenerated every time by the CLI and uses the values from the .env file to configure your instance (see below).
-This file is not meant to be edited, if you want to modify it please take a look at Customize runtipi compose and traefik config (opens in a new tab).
+This file is not meant to be edited, if you want to modify it please take a look at Customize Runtipi compose and traefik config.

 Runtipi CLI